EzeLamar/laravel-memo-test/README.md

 * 2 MemoTests with 4 random images and names each

 ## Serve the application
-Next, ensure that your application's APP_URL and FRONTEND_URL environment variables are set to http://localhost:8000 and http://localhost:3000, respectively.
+Ensure that your application's APP_URL and FRONTEND_URL environment variables are set to `http://localhost:8000` and `http://localhost:3000`, respectively.
-Execute the next command to serve the project:
+If the containers previously created are not running, execute the next command to serve the project:
 ```bash
 sail up -d
 ```